material-admin/doc-material-components/docs/android-material-button-example.md

 ```
 ### Outlined button

-The `OutlinedButton` style has a transparent background with colored text, and a small stroke around the button.
+The `OutlinedButton` style has a transparent background with text color in `colorPrimary`, and a small stroke around the button.
 Outlined buttons are medium-emphasis buttons.
 They contain actions that are important, but aren’t the primary action in an app.

  Attribute | Attribute value | Element description